YifanQi0318/Week4/README.md

 o (Extra 2)Changed some Text

+About public: I didn't add private because I think it is enough to hold this data

 For this project, I think the player's status bar needs to be edited so that the current number of cards, score/chips, and status are displayed next to their name.
 The other is to set a counter in each link to